You are here

 When University and community researchers collaborate, they can improve the quality of their research and ensure it is relevant to the community.

-CTSI’s Populations and Community Engagement function provides an infrastructure so these groups can work together to address health issues in ways that are truly relevant to the community.
+CTSI’s Community Engagement to Advance Research and Community Health (CEARCH) function provides an infrastructure so these groups can work together to address health issues in ways that are truly relevant to the community.

 How we can help

 We can connect University researchers to community collaborators -- such as physicians, clinics, nonprofits, and other community entities -- and help community members find University researchers with complementary skills and expertise.
 Our team can help facilitate an ongoing, mutually beneficial relationship based on trust and respect.

 Get insights from experts in your topic area, guidance on strategies, proposals, and protocols, and access to population-based datasets.